root-hunter/lenovo_bios/README.md

 The version difference is important.
 Structures found in the `FCCN21WW` update must not be assumed to have identical addresses, byte patterns, module names, or variable semantics in the installed `FCCN19WW` firmware.

+Only original documentation, scripts, and experimental text configurations are intended to be tracked.
+Lenovo/Insyde executables, firmware images, extracted modules, variable dumps, logs, third-party source trees, and build products are local research artifacts excluded by `.gitignore`.

 ## Current status